-estimated using either values obtained from quoted market prices of comparable securities or estimated by discounting expected future cash flows using a current market rate applicable to the yield, credit quality and maturity of the investment.
-For Solvency II reporting accrued interest is added to the relevant instruments and reclassified into the Solvency II balance sheet categories
+- Bonds: fair values are based upon quoted market prices.
+Where market prices are not readily available, fair values are estimated using either values obtained from quoted market prices of comparable securities or estimated by discounting expected future cash flows using a current market rate applicable to the yield, credit quality and maturity of the investment.
+Under SII, accrued interest is added to the relevant instruments, reclassified from other assets under FRS 101. - Collective investment schemes: quoted market prices are used where available.
+Where this is not possible, funds are valued using data from third-party administrators or, in the case of loan funds, fund manager data.

-- Equity securities: Fair values are based upon quoted market prices.
-For Solvency II reporting the equity securities are reclassified into the various Complementary Identification Code (CIC) categories as per the Solvency II balance sheet - Derivatives: Fair values are generally based upon quoted market prices.
-Positive values are reported as assets and negative values reported as liabilities in the Solvency II balance sheet - Collective investment schemes: Quoted market prices are used where available; otherwise, funds are valued using data from third-party administrators or, in the case of loan funds, fund manager data.
 All funds are reviewed regularly for signs of underlying impairment.
-As such, it is considered that all values approximate to fair values - Cash and deposits, loans and mortgages, receivables and other assets: Carrying amounts approximate to fair values as these are generally short term balances.
-For Solvency II reporting, except for cash in hand, accrued interest is added to the relevant instruments and balances are reclassified into the various categories as per Solvency II definitions.
-For prepayments, the approach is to start with the FRS 101 balance and make adjustments to derecognise any prepaid expenses that cannot be converted into cash.
-Premium debtors and recoveries falling due for payment after the balance sheet date are reclassified from receivables to technical provisions.
-See section D.2 for further detail.
+As such, it is considered that all FRS 101 values approximate to fair values, and no valuation adjustments are made under SII. - Equity securities: fair values are based upon quoted market prices - Derivatives: fair value is determined on a market basis by reference to underlying interest rate, foreign exchange rate, equity or commodity instrument or indices - Prepayments: prepaid expenses that cannot be converted into cash are valued to €nil under SII - Cash and deposits, loans and mortgages, receivables and other assets: FRS 101 carrying amounts approximate to fair values.
+For SII reporting, except for cash in hand, accrued interest is added to the relevant instruments and balances, reclassified from other assets.
+Premium debtors and recoveries falling due for payment after the balance sheet date are reclassified from receivables to technical provisions if within the contract boundary; or else removed entirely.
+See Section D.2 for more details.